RefurbishedCommodore/Peripherals/Disk Drives/Amiga Internal Drive/Panasonic/Ser.No. 327805/README.md

     <img src="Images/Dis01.jpeg" alt="Description" width="400">
 </p>

-(MARK START)

-Before the lid can be lifted it needs to be freed from the two small metal tabs located on each side of the drive.
-See picture below.
+Before the lid can be lifted, it needs to be freed from the two small metal tabs located on each side of the drive.
+See the picture below.

 <p align="center">
     <img src="Images/Dis02.jpeg" alt="Description" width="400">
 </p>

-The lid is lifted from the drive and the interior is exposed.
-There is less dust than I anticipated, but I can see that there is need for some significant cleaning of both PCB and the worm gear.
+The lid is lifted off the drive, exposing the interior.
+There is less dust than I anticipated, but I can see that both the PCB and the worm gear require significant cleaning.

 <p align="center">
     <img src="Images/Dis03.jpeg" alt="Description" width="800">
 </p>

-Next step is to remove the eject button which is straightforward, but be careful not to break the brittle plastic.
-With a thin flat screwdriver the plastic eject button is removed from the little tab holding it in place.
+The next step is to remove the eject button, which is straightforward, but care must be taken not to break the brittle plastic.
+Using a thin flat screwdriver, the plastic eject button is carefully released from the small tab holding it in place.

 <p align="center">
     <img src="Images/Dis04.jpeg" alt="Description" width="800">
 </p>

+(MARK START)

 To remove the inner floppy tray the eject button metal tab (now without the plastic button itself) needs to be pressed inwards.